 The academy recognises the importance of information sharing between the academy and local agencies to effectively safeguard our learners.
-The setting operates with regard to HM Government Information Sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) (Note: this is currently under consultation) and Greater Manchester Information Sharing Guidance for Practitioners (2023).
+The setting operates with regard to HM Government Information Sharing; Advice for

 - 6.21 All staff will be mindful of the seven golden rules to sharing information (See Appendix 3) and Data Protection Act (2018) and UK General Data Protection Regulation (UK GDPR) obligations.
 Staff are aware that the Data Protection Act 2018 and UK GDPR do not prevent or limit the sharing of information for the purposes of keeping children safe and promoting their welfare. - 6.22 Academy staff should be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of a child, whether this is when problems are first emerging, or where a child is already known to local authority children's social care.